abilandz/PH8124/Lecture_7/Lecture_7.md

 wait
 ```

-With the above generic syntax, while processes **commandInput1**, **commandInput2**, ...,  are all running in parallel in the background, the main script waits with further execution.
+With the above general syntax, while processes **commandInput1**, **commandInput2**, ...,  are all running in parallel in the background, the main script waits with further execution.
 Only when all background processes have terminated will the main script proceed with further execution.

 The classical example when the above functionality can be used is the case when we need to process large datasets.
 The starting large dataset can be split into subsamples, and then each subsample can be analyzed in parallel, schematically: